Interest group page click HERE.

 Volunteers identify & count the bumblebees seen on a 1 hour walk monthly from Mar to Oct.

-Besides promoting training & 'Bee Friendly' activities & visits, MEOPHAM BEE WATCH GROUP has established 5 BeeWalks:
+Besides promoting training & 'Bee Friendly' activities & visits, MEOPHAM BEE WATCH GROUP has 5 established BeeWalks + 'Windmill' being developed.:

 For information / map / or to email the walk leader, click the walk's name.